Boston Landing station: Boston Landing

 One June 7, 2012, Allston-Brighton officials announced that New Balance and the Massachusetts Department of Transportation had signed a letter of intent to build a station at Everett Street, to be named New Brighton Landing.
 The public-private partnership, in which New Balance will "fund all permitting, design, construction and annual maintenance costs" for the station - then projected to cost $16 million - was the first of its kind for the MBTA.
 The associated New Brighton Landing development was approved by the Boston Redevelopment Authority on September 13, 2012, with construction to begin later that year.

 No timetable was initially laid out for station construction.
 On November 9, 2012, the company announced plans to open the station in 2014.
 Design and permitting were to be completed in 2013, with construction finished within a year.
 In March 2013, the names of the station and the development were changed to Boston Landing.
 The proposed station was approved by a MassDOT finance board on May 14, 2013, and the agency's Board of Directors on May 22.
 By 2013 the expected completion date had slipped to mid-2015, and in May 2014 New Balance announced that the station would not open until the second half of 2016.
 The company cited the unanticipated complexity of the planning and construction for the delay.

 A groundbreaking ceremony for the $20 million station was held on May 12, 2015, still with an expected opening in the fall of 2016.
 Construction began in October 2015 with the removal of the three yard tracks at the station site.
 The inner part of the Framingham/Worcester Line was closed for a weekend in December 2015 to allow construction of a temporary shoo-fly track, which allows the mainline track to be removed during construction.
 The mainline tracks were put back in service during a similar weekend shutdown in April 2017, restoring double track through Allston for the first time since the 1950s.

 State legislators representing communities along the Worcester Line have expressed concern that Boston Landing and the planned West Station would slow down trips for suburban commuters.
 It was originally proposed to limit service to the stop to two inbound trains in the morning rush hour and two outbounds in the afternoon (plus an unknown amount of off-peak service), but later schedules added additional stops.

 In April 2017, the MBTA announced that the station would be in Zone 1, which would have given suburban commuters inexpensive interzone fares but increased the cost of reaching downtown from Boston Landing.
 After criticism, the agency placed the station in Zone 1A.
 The station opened on May 22, 2017.
+Ridership was 600 daily boardings in 2018 and 1,266 in 2024.